 With more and more casinos pricing out low rollers, where can you find cheap craps in Vegas?

 A good rule of thumb is that the further you get from tourist centers like the Strip and Downtown, the cheaper minimums become.
-We also recommend hunting for cheap tables mid-week or early morning when player demand is lower.
+I also recommend hunting for cheap tables mid-week or early morning when player demand is lower.

-Cheap Craps Near the Las Vegas Strip
+Cheap Craps On and Near the Las Vegas Strip

-OYO is a 10-minute walk behind Tropicana, and Ellis Island is the same distance behind Bally’s.
+OYO is a 10-minute walk behind Tropicana, and Ellis Island is the same distance behind Horseshoe.
 Taking a few extra steps, or snagging a cheap Uber could be well worth it for value seekers.